Libensemble/libensemble/docs/resource_manager/overview.rst

     libE_specs['num_resource_sets'] = 8

-Using the two node example above, initial worker mapping in this example will be:
+Using the two-node example above, the initial worker mapping in this example will be:

 .. image:: ../images/variable_resources_persis_gen1.png
     :width: 98%